 Process & permits: Cities typically establish a process and permits allowing outdoor seating.
 Typical elements include: (1) Purpose & definitions, (2) Application requirements & fees, (3) Indemnification/"hold harmless" clause, (4) allowed activities & hours of operation, (5) alcohol beverage requirements, (5) maintenance & liability, and (6) enforcement procedures.

 Alignment: The most simple alignment is dining adjacent to the restaurant, which produces no conflict with waiters and pedestrians.
 Tables can also be placed next to the street/on-street parking, or a combination of both.
+Increasingly, cities are experimenting with temporary dining in parking spaces.

 Defining borders: Defining borders helps balance activity and avoid conflicts; in general allocation is between 6-8 feet.
 Some cities have no rules on borders while others require permanent fencing/chains (sometimes required by alcohol rules).
 In between, movable chains, fencing and planters define dining areas.
 Some cities use a mix of sidewalk paving materials to show where dining is approved (good for narrow sidewalks).